kilmajster/keycloak-username-password-attribute-authenticator/README.md

 </p>

 ## Usage
-To use this authenticator, it should be bundled together with Keycloak, here are two ways how to do that:
+To use this authenticator, it should be bundled together with Keycloak, here's how do that:

 ### Deploying jar
 Build your Keycloak image like below: